Hello and welcome to the podcast of the Lotus Eaters.

 Our response to them using our own arguments against us.

-What what argument of tradition?
+What argument of tradition?

 What argument does he mean?

-No, the argument is the point having a claim to the Yeah, so the point is that he's making sorry.
+No, the argument of having a claim to the mutation.

-Is that in Australia they the arguments from the left is this isn't your ancestral homeland.
+Yeah, so the point is that he's making, sorry, is that in Australia, the arguments from the left is this isn't your ancestral homeland.

 Right?

-Well, I mean your argument would be I guess the response would be what is it now?
+I guess the response would be, what is it now?

 Not just that.

-If the aborigines had built anything, you might have a point.
+If the Aborigines had built anything, you might have a point.

 Also, how far do you go back?